Where Everything Fights Everything

 When measuring raw velocity, the entity specifically designed to embody maximum speed holds an insurmountable advantage.

-Longevity tea Wins
+Longevity Tea Wins

 Tea